-Carcinogens are chemicals or other hazards that can cause, promote or increase the risks of cancer.
-They have traditionally been regarded as substances that damage DNA directly or through the formation of oxidising free radicals causing rearrangements and mutations of the genes.
-In this case, the genes that cause cancer (Oncogenes), get separated from the genes that stop them activating (suppressor genes) and placed next to genes that stimulate them (promoter genes).
-The activation and promotion of these genes then trigger harmful biochemical pathways leading to cancer.
-Carcinogens, however, also have other complex direct and indirect modes of actions which affect the risk of cancer development and promotion.
-In summary, the mechanism of action of carcinogens in include:
+Carcinogens are chemicals or other hazards that can cause, promote or increase the risk of cancer.
+They have traditionally been regarded as substances that either damage DNA directly or, through the formation of oxidising free radicals, cause genetic rearrangements and mutations.
+In this case, the genes that cause cancer (Oncogenes), become separated from the genes that stop them activating (suppressor genes) and are placed next to genes that stimulate them (promoter genes).
+The activation and promotion of these genes then trigger harmful biochemical pathways, leading to cancer.
+Carcinogens also have several other direct and indirect modes of actions which increase the risk of cancer development and promotion.
+Carcinogens can:

 - Via free radicals that directly damage DNA